-Program includes: English 11 (HP) or English 12 (HP) Physics and Technology (P) Engineering 1 CART Technology Applications
+Composition Through Careers (HP) or Expository English 12 (HP) Physics and Technology (P) Engineering 1 (P) CART Technology Applications

 Sponsored by Grundfos-ROP

 Creativity, knowledge and skill are used to develop solutions to real world problems.
 Working as individuals and in small teams, students design, test and evaluate working prototypes of their solutions.
 Students will learn how to bring engineering designs into the physical world using a variety of engineering tools, skills, and practices including cutting edge CAD, and CAM solutions.
 CNC machines, 3D printers and Laser Cutters are just a few of the technologies that will be introduced to basic electronics, microcontrollers and computer programing while learning to design build and program robotic and automation devices.